 - Ask the midwife to help you for the first few feeds and if the lactation advisor is available ask her to visit and speak with her too.
 Practice makes perfect!

 - Room in with your baby and feed on demand.
 Keeping baby close for these early days is important to get milk supply established.
-Know that it is normal for your baby to feed 8-12 times per day to get started.
+It is normal for your baby to feed 8-12 times per day to get started.
 Your newborn baby’s stomach is the size of a marble so nature intended early feeds to be small and frequent.

-- Avoid giving any bottles or pacifiers as this can confuse baby as the sucking technique is different for both and can lead to nipple confusion.
+- Avoid giving any bottles or pacifiers as this can confuse baby.
+The sucking technique is different for both and can lead to nipple confusion.

-- Follow a healthy diet including 1-2 portions of oily fish for healthy fats which will support your baby’s brian and eye development and dairy products which will supply calcium.
+- Follow a healthy diet including 1-2 portions of oily fish for healthy fats.
+These will support your baby’s brian and eye development and dairy products which will supply calcium.

 - Drink at least 8 glasses (2 litre) of fluid every day (water is the best option).